NextAcademy/til_engineering/_posts/2017-11-27-web-design-workflow-basics.md

 ## **Development**
-Once you've gotten your design blueprint sorted out and approved.
-It's time to start coding the site.
-At this point, your design is somewhat fixed and you can focus on coding - there should be minimal changes to the design flow.
+Once you've gotten your design blueprint.
+It's time to **start coding** the site.
+At this point, your design is fixed and you've got a good gameplan, therefore you may focus fully on coding.

 >
   **Actions:**